-Everyone suffers a little bit during the winter in Denmark.
-But I feel particularly bad for people I can see come from warmer climates, and are experiencing one of their first winters here.
+Of course, everyone in Denmark suffers a little bit during the winter.
+But I feel particularly bad for people who come from warmer climates and are experiencing one of their first winters here.

 Of course, immigrants to Denmark adapt to the cold after a while.
-I think Muslim women have it best, because they often wear a head covering every day anyway.
+I think Muslim women have it best, because they often wear a headscarf every day anyway.

 First of all, if they can avoid them, they do.

 Lots of people travel to warmer places during the winter, particularly the Danish Royal Family.
-When the weather is at its worst, they always seem to have an urgent ribbon to cut in Australia or the south of France, or Princess Mary’s home country, Australia.
+When the weather is at its worst, they always seem to have an urgent ribbon to cut in the south of France, or Princess Mary’s home country, Australia.

 Image mashup copyright Kay Xander Mellish 2021